Ab initio uncertainty quantification in scattering analysis of microscopy: Real experimental analysis

-The MSD curves from MPT are superposed by multiplying by a set of time shift factors $a$, and MSD shift factor $b$ to construct the master sol and gel curves in Fig. \ref{fig:solgel_exp}(d).
+We superpose the MPT results by multiplying $\Delta t$ by a set of time shift factors $a$, and MSDs by shift factor $b$ to construct the master pre- and post-gel curves in Fig. \ref{fig:solgel_exp}(d).
 By plotting $a$ and $b$ against time in Fig. \ref{fig:solgel_exp}(e), we approximate the gelation time to be $\approx$ 42 minutes, in good agreement with the reported gelling time $T_{gel}=44$ min \cite{parrish2020nanoparticle}.
-However, it can be hard to determine the class of MSD curves close to the critical gelling curves, so the curves corresponding to the smallest shift factors are typically chosen, as shown in Fig. \ref{fig:solgel_exp}(e).
+However, it becomes difficult to classify which branch the shifted MSD curve should fall close to the critical gelling curves, so the curves corresponding to the smallest shift factors are typically chosen, as shown in Fig. \ref{fig:solgel_exp}(e).
 Then the gelling point is defined as the time point when shift factors of the pre-gel and post-gel classes diverge, leading to the largest shift or changes between the curves.